ZdravkoHvarlingov/concurrent-image-components-java/README.md

 1. What are connected components?
 Why are they useful in image processing?
 2. Task definition and mathematical model
 3. Solution key ideas
-4. Java implementation and usages
+4. Java implementation and usage
-5. Test results
+5. Test results and speedup
 6. Result examples
 7. Conclusion